 Our providers have extensive clinical experience in the care of patients living with HIV (human immunodeficiency virus) and we are actively involved in clinical research for the study of novel treatments for HIV.
-In 1999, Penn State Milton S. Hershey Medical Center HIV/AIDS program was awarded an HIV Early Intervention Services (EIS) grant under the Ryan White Care Act, Title III.
-The goal of this grant is to provide high quality comprehensive medical care to HIV-infected people.
+In 1999, Penn State Milton S. Hershey Medical Center HIV/AIDS program was awarded an HIV Early Intervention Services (EIS) grant under the Ryan White Care Act, Part C. The goal of this grant is to provide high quality comprehensive medical care to HIV-infected people.
 We have developed cutting edge information systems to ensure high quality care and social networking sites to keep patients engaged in their care.

 To learn more about our clinical services and providers, research, and educational activities, please navigate through our site.
 We are glad you are interested in the Penn State Hershey Infectious Diseases and Epidemiology Division.